shannon112/roscon-25-workshop/px4_roscon_25/px4_tf/README.md

 ### Example 1 - single drone spawning in Gazebo position (0,0,0)

-When a single drone is simulated and the drone is spawned in the Gz world in position (0,0,0), then the node can be used without additional commands
+When a single drone is simulated and the drone is spawned in the Gz world in position (0,0,0), then the node can be used without additional commands.
+Please run the following commands in separate terminals.

 1. Start Gazebo, spawn a drone and attach a PX4 instance to it.
    1. Start Gazebo: